sepehrtabaee/task-nexus-bot/README.md

 2. **User ID filtering via the API** — when an update arrives, the bot looks up the Telegram `chat_id` against the TaskNexus user database (`GET /users/telegram/:chatId`).
 If no matching user exists, the request is rejected with an error message.
 This ensures only registered users can interact with the bot, even if the webhook URL were discovered by a third party.

-3. **Claude system prompt enforcement** — the Claude agent is explicitly instructed in its system prompt to only access records belonging to the authenticated user (identified by their internal user ID and Telegram ID), to never trust user-supplied IDs, and to never expose any user or Telegram IDs in its responses.
+3. **LLM system prompt enforcement** — both the Claude and GPT agents are explicitly instructed in their system prompts to only access records belonging to the authenticated user (identified by their internal user ID and Telegram ID), to never trust user-supplied IDs, and to never expose any user or Telegram IDs in their responses.
 This acts as a guardrail at the AI layer, preventing prompt injection attempts from tricking the agent into reading or modifying another user's data.